-However, some argue that batteries could actually be susceptible because:
+However, some argue that batteries could be susceptible because:

 - Coils in devices (such as devices with crank power) could act as conductors which transfer voltage spikes to the batteries, causing damage.

-- The metal casing of flashlights and devices don’t actually protect against EMP.
-There are too many areas which aren’t sealed off (such as around O-rings and the lens area).
+- The metal casing of flashlights and devices don’t protect against EMP.
+There are too many areas that aren’t sealed off (such as around O-rings and the lens area).